This article will help you read and understand your pathology report for rhabdomyosarcoma.

 According to this system, pleomorphic or spindle cell/sclerosing type rhabdomyosarcomas can receive a grade of 1 through 3.
 Grade 1 tumours are also called ‘low grade’ while grade 2 and 3 tumours are grouped together into a category called ‘high grade’.

-Why is this important?
 High grade tumours (grades 2 and 3) look and behave the least like normal muscle cells.
 High grade tumours are more likely to spread to other parts of the body or to re-grow after treatment.

 Necrosis is a type of cell death and it commonly occurs in cancers.
 Your pathologist will closely examine the tumour for evidence of necrosis.